amoe/allen-moronuki/allen_moronuki_notes.md

 Note the list destructuring in the case condition.
 It allows pattern matching on a list that contains a single value.

+The magic happens here:

+    handleGuess puzzle c >>= runGame

+This implements the monadic loop. handleGuess itself returns an IO Puzzle.
+The monadic bind strips off the IO layer and feeds the plain `Puzzle` back into `runGame`.
+In a way, this is a way of 'removing' the IO qualifier.

+Note that when you win the game, it can't immediately bail you out.
+The puzzle is therefore bound to give you an extra guess after the win condition is fulfilled, is it not? -- Wrong, I missed out the exitSuccess call.

+It seems like 'let' within a do-block has a special syntax, does it not?
+Yes, because you normally have to write: `let BINDING in EXPR`.
+Whereas there seems to be no `in` keyword here.

 # 2020-01-29